• Menu

 Let’s take a quick look at a few of the notable highlights that you can expect to find on your visit.

-During spring, Butchart Gardens comes to life with a burst of colour.
-The garden’s 300,000 bulbs include brightly coloured tulips, daffodils, and hyacinths to create a stunning display that’s truly a sight to behold.
+• Spring Blooms: During spring, Butchart Gardens comes to life with a burst of colour.
+The garden’s 300,000 bulbs include brightly coloured tulips, daffodils, and hyacinths to create a stunning display that’s truly a sight.
+You’ll also find a variety of cherry and plum blossoms in the Japanese Garden.

-During the holiday season, Butchart Gardens transforms into a winter wonderland, complete with thousands of twinkling lights and festive decorations.
-Visitors can wander through the illuminated gardens, sip on warm beverages, and even enjoy ice skating on the outdoor rink.
+• The Magic of Christmas: Visiting Victoria during Christmas?
+The Butchart Gardens transforms into a winter wonderland, complete with thousands of twinkling lights and festive decorations.
+You can sip on warm beverages, listen to carols, and even enjoy ice skating on the outdoor rink.

 Butchart Gardens Tickets